1404Samyak/MetaData-Generator-App/Readme.md

 # 📄 AI Metadata & Image Summarizer

-A modern Streamlit web app that lets you upload PDF, DOCX, or TXT files, automatically extracts text and inline images, performs OCR on images, and uses Groq's LLM (LLama3) to generate rich metadata and visually appealing, smart summaries for each image.
+A cutting-edge Streamlit web application that enables users to effortlessly upload PDF, DOCX, or TXT documents, automatically extracting both textual content and embedded inline images.
+The app performs OCR on extracted images to uncover any text they contain and leverages Groq’s powerful LLM (LLama3) to generate comprehensive, structured metadata along with visually rich, context-aware summaries for each image.
+This seamless integration of document processing, OCR, and generative AI delivers an intuitive and efficient experience for detailed document analysis and review.

 ---